arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 ![`dplyr` logo: three sets of futuristic, colorful pliers that appear to be moving upward and to the right.
 The word "dplyr" appears in the upper left of the logo, which is in the shape of a hexagon.](media/dplyr_logo.png)

 ## Subsetting Columns or Rows

-Often, you have a large data frame but only want to create a graph or analyze data from only a small part of it.
+Often, you have a large data frame but want to create a graph or analyze data from only a small part of it.
 The `dplyr` package, part of the larger `[tidyverse](https://www.tidyverse.org/)` set of packages, works great for this purpose.

 Let's look at how you can subset a data frame (choose only certain columns and/or rows) by using `dplyr`.